amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-04.md

     }
 }
 ```

-This system is responsible for moving all balls according to their speed and
+`MoveBallsSystem` is responsible for moving all balls according to their speed and
 the elapsed time.
 Notice how the `join()` method is used to iterate over all
 ball entities.
 Here we only have one ball, but if we ever need multiple, the
 system will handle them out of the box.